discordjs/guide/guide/improving-dev-environment/pm2.md

 npm i -g pm2
 ```

-or, if you use Yarn:
+Or, if you use Yarn:

 ```bash
 yarn global add pm2